 Escape the crowded resorts and earn your turns on a backcountry skiing adventure in Colorado’s Summit County.
 We scout out the best conditions and assess avalanche danger and other potentially dangerous conditions that may not be visible to the untrained eye.
 Not an expert skier?
 Never skied in the backcountry?
 No problem!
 If you can ski Vail’s back bowls, you can ski in the backcountry.

 Our experienced and professional guides will teach uphill and downhill skiing technique, risk management, and talk you through decision-making in the backcountry.
 Bring your own gear or take advantage of our rental packages to get fully equipped with alpine touring boots, skis, bindings, avalanche beacon, shovels, and probes.

 Backcountry skiing is one of the best ways to enjoy the winter in Colorado.
 Not only does it provide the opportunity to extend your ski season but it allows you to experience something few skiers ever will, skiing powder in solitude.
 Enjoy some mellow turns in a fresh tree stash, lay the first line down the powder filled meadow, or even potentially traverse a high alpine ridge line to a snow-covered summit.
 CAG’s professionally trained guides are here to show you the way.

 Acquiring rentals can sometimes be stressful.
-Look no further, new for the 2021/2022 season we are now operating a full backcountry demo shop out of our basecamp in Silverthorne, CO.
+Look no further, we also are now operating a full backcountry demo shop out of our basecamp in Silverthorne, CO.
 We will be carrying full A/T touring setups from Weston, Faction, Dynafit, and Stereo.
 Discounts will be honored when booking a guided tour or course.
 We also carry snowshoes, ice climbing gear, avalanche rescue gear, and more.

 Offer more than just a guided experiences.
 We understand that backcountry travel requires a wide range of skills.
 This can be an overwhelming endeavor for those looking to start backcountry skiing on their own.
 Welcome, the Backcountry Mentorship Program.
 From clinics to avalanche education, to ski mountaineering courses we have you covered and offer plentiful perks along the way.
 Our local team of experienced and qualified guides are here to help you on your journey towards a lifetime of backcountry skiing.